 - *Membership Numeral Guard – These numerals show the total number of years (not necessarily continuous or consecutive) of registered membership.

-- Journey Summit Award Pins – This pin signifies that a girl has completed all three Junior Journeys.
+- Journey Summit Award Pins – This pin signifies that a girl has completed three Junior Journeys.
+Girls who earned the Journey Summit Award Pin can carry their award over to their Cadette uniform.

-- Journey Award Badges – These awards signify the Cadette Journey activities a girl has completed.
-When they Journey Award is earned, they are put together to make a special picture.
+- Journey Award Badges – These awards signify the Junior Journey activities a girl has completed.
+When the original three Journey activities are completed, they are put together to make a special picture.

 - Cookie Sale Activity Pin – Girls who participate in the Cookie Program are eligible to earn the cookie pin by developing essential business skills.
 Each year the pin color changes.
 These pins move on to the next program level uniform as to continually represent the years the girl has participated in Cookie sales.